-Transylvania grants advanced standing with credit for a score of four or five on the Advanced Placement (AP) Examinations of the College Entrance Examination Board.
+Transylvania grants one unit of credit per exam with a score of four or five on the Advanced Placement (AP) Examinations of the College Entrance Examination Board.
 These examinations are usually taken by students who have completed a formally designated AP course in high school.
 Transylvania also recognizes the International Baccalaureate (IB) academic program and encourages students to submit IB examination scores for review.
-Course credit is granted for each Higher Level Examination area passed with a score of five, six, or seven.
+One unit of credit t is granted for each Higher Level Examination area passed with a score of five, six or seven.
+No credit is awarded for IB Standard Level Examinations.
+Course equivalencies are available in the Office of the Registrar.
+Transylvania University does not grant credit for College-Level Examination Program (CLEP) exams.

 Credit earned by examination will not be awarded for the same course more than once.
 If a student would like to take a course for which they have already received credit through an exam, they must forego the previous credit.
 For further information, contact the Office of the Registrar, (859) 233-8116.